rabbitmq/rabbitmq-website/site/classic-queues.md

 consumption of messages is high enough that the messages that are in memory are expected to be consumed within the next second.
-Classic queues keep up to 2048 messages in memory, depending on the consume rate.
-Larger messages are not read into memory until they have to be sent to consumers.
+Classic queues keep up to 2048 messages in memory, depending on the consumer delivery rate.
+Larger messages are not read into memory until the moment when they have to be sent to consumers.

-Persisted messages may be _embedded_ in the queue or sent to a _shared message store_.
+Persisted messages may be **embedded** in the queue or sent to a **shared message store**.
 The decision to store messages in the queue or in the shared message store is based on the size of the message, including headers.
 The shared message store is more efficient at handling larger messages,